DragonpeakStudio/CFGAA-NbodySim/README.md

 Currently no labels, so from left to right:
 Current frame number.
 Frame Rate, effects simulation FPS and playback FPS, might make these seperate controls in the future
 ToStart, Rewind, Pause, Play, ToEnd - playback controls for simulation, note that on a long sim ToEnd might take a while as it has to calc the sim up to that point.
+Will add proper icons in future.
 Frame Slider, Slider to control the current frame.
 Frame End, End of the simulation, can increase or reduce to manipulate simulation length.